vivek-vishwanath/xv6/README.md

 ## Part 2 -- File Permissions

-Now that you have a basic user identifier system working, you'll be adding file permissions to the system which leverage the `uid` system to logically isolate certain files.
+Now that you have a basic user identifier system working, you'll be adding file permissions to the system which leverage the `uid` feature to logically isolate certain files.

-To accomplish this, you will add several properties to each file and directory within xv6.
+You will need to add several properties to each file and directory within xv6.
 First, the `owner` field will determine which uid `owns` a specific file.
 Second, the `permission` field will determine the access privileges non-owners have for a specific file.

 ### Logical Permissions